 I don’t know about you but when I use to book a city break I would get straight onto google – best restaurants, best things to do etc. Now we have a baby however our search terms have changed substantially … where can we buy x, is y available and what I found is that it is hard to find all the information in one place.
 That’s where I hope to come in!
-So this will become a regular feature telling where you can buy essentials, details about changing facilities and accessibility of various locations and anything else that would be on use to parents – so first up everything you need to know about taking a baby to Rome.
+Here is my essential guide for visiting Rome with a baby including where you can buy essentials, details about changing facilities and accessibility of various locations and anything else that would be on use to parents travelling to Rome with a baby!

-Unlike many places like the uk and us, the supermarket shouldn’t be your first port of call to do your baby supply shopping.
+Unlike many places such as the UK and US, the supermarket shouldn’t be your first port of call to do your baby supply shopping.
 While supermarkets will have a small selection of baby food, nappies etc the place you need to go is a pharmacy.
 There are no chain pharmacies in Rome so each one will have something different so worth trying a few but you should be able to get everything you need in one trip.

 We were over in Europe for a couple of weeks so the idea of flying with food and milk to last the whole trip was not something I wanted to do.
 We took a few days essentials but managed to pick up everything we need.
 Baby food is readily available.
 We found everything from standard fruits to more local specialities such as rabbit and horse which we had to buy!